 On June 4, 2020, a legal challenge to the MT DEQ's Record of Decision was lodged in the 14th Judicial Court in Meagher County, Montana against the MT DEQ and Tintina Montana Inc., a wholly owned subsidiary by Sandfire America, by a number of groups who oppose resource development in Montana.
-The Company will continue to review the challenge and will seek to work with the MT DEQ to defend this litigation vigorously.
-On July 22, 2020, the Company filed a response and is awaiting further instructions from the Court.
-The initial hearing took place on July 16, 2021 and Company is waiting for the Court's decision.
-While the Company does not believe that either of these challenges have any merit, they do have the potential to delay the development timeline.
+The initial hearing took place on July 16, 2021.
+District Court Judge Bidegary heard oral arguments for summary judgement from plaintiffs and defendants regarding the legal challenge and Company is waiting for the Court's decision which could take several months.
+While the Company does not believe that this challenge has any merit, they do have the potential to delay the development timeline.